|Julia G. Brody, PhD, Executive Director||Amelia Jarvinen, Administrative Assistant|

 Janet Ackerman has a background in biochemistry and biology.
 She is currently working with collaborators at UC Berkeley and EPA to develop chemical testing methods relevant to breast cancer.
 Since starting at Silent Spring Institute in 2010, she has also worked on projects related to measuring mammary carcinogens in people's bodies, understanding the impact of early life exposures on breast development and breast cancer risk, reducing exposures to endocrine disruptors from food packaging, and characterizing groundwater pollution from endocrine disruptors in wastewater.

-Before starting at Silent Spring Institute, Janet contributed to research on pathogens in Boston-area waterways with the Mystic River Watershed Association.
+Before starting at Silent Spring Institute, Ackerman contributed to research on pathogens in Boston-area waterways with the Mystic River Watershed Association.
 She has also investigated breakdown of dry-cleaning solvents in Florida groundwater and strategies for control of invasive plants in California.

 Kathleen Attfield, Staff Scientist